 Without inbound marketing, it is impossible to succeed in today’s digital market.
 It is used to attract customers to your services via digital marketing channels.
 This includes content marketing, social media marketing and search engine optimization (SEO).
 While establishing better online presence, SaaS companies increase their visibility to potential B2B clients and make sure that their message is heard loud and clear.

-Let’s start with the HubSpot’ inbound marketing team structure and marketing organization.
+Let’s start with the HubSpot’s SaaS marketing team structure and marketing organization.
 This team is organized so well that they even offer their B2B inbound marketing services in the B2B market to other companies.
 Their CMO has access to four separate marketing departments:

 - Demand Generation